Ferry: Seferihisar-Samos

 Distance: It is 32 km west of Samos Vathy International Sea Port.
 Location: Karlovasi 832 00, Greece.

 Karlovasi, located on the northwestern coast of Samos, holds a significant place in the island’s industrial and commercial history.
-In the 19th and early 20th centuries, it flourished as a considerable leather tanning, tobacco processing, and shipbuilding centre, contributing substantially to Samos’s economy.
+In the 19th and early 20th centuries, it flourished as an essential centre for leather tanning, tobacco processing, and shipbuilding, contributing substantially to Samos’s economy.
 The town’s significance also stems from its role as an educational hub, hosting the historic Karlovasi School, which played a vital part in the intellectual development of the region.
 Karlovasi’s industrial past has left a legacy of unique architectural features, including the remnants of old tanneries and factories, offering a glimpse into its once-bustling economic activity.

 Distance: It is 35 km west of Samos Vathy International Sea Port.
 Location: Ποτάμι, Neo Karlovasi 832 00, Greece.

-The Potami Waterfalls, nestled in a lush, verdant gorge near the village of Potami in Samos, offer a unique and adventurous natural attraction.
-The journey to the waterfalls involves a scenic hike through a densely forested area, following the Potami stream.
+The Potami Waterfalls, nestled in a lush, verdant gorge near the village of Potami on the island of Samos, offer a unique and adventurous natural attraction.
+The journey to the waterfalls involves an 800-metre scenic hike through a forest trail, following the Potami stream.
 This trek is a significant part of the experience, allowing visitors to immerse themselves in Samos’s natural beauty.
 The final destination is a series of small, cascading waterfalls and pools, where visitors can cool off with a refreshing swim in the clear, albeit cold, water.
-The location is known for its natural beauty and the feeling of adventure it provides.
+The location is renowned for its natural beauty and the sense of adventure it inspires.

 Facilities at Potami Waterfalls are relatively basic, focusing on preserving the natural environment.
 The hike involves wading through the stream at points, and there are sections where visitors may need to swim or climb small ladders, adding an element of adventure.
 It is recommended to wear suitable footwear.
 There is a cafe at the beginning of the hike, providing refreshments and a place to rest before or after the excursion.
 The natural setting means no formal changing rooms or restrooms along the trail.
 The attraction focuses on the natural experience, so visitors should be prepared for a rustic and adventurous outing.